bhuvinth/travel-aggregator/choice-and-rationales/README.md

 #### 2. Implementation of Domain layer
 Generally I prefer doing business rule validations in the Domain layer, having specific domain types, and relevant Value objects.
-But since, the application currently is fairly very simple, it didn't make sense to another layer of abstraction.
+But since, the application currently is fairly very simple, it didn't make sense to add another layer of abstraction.

 #### 3. Code Organization
 I have tried to follow Hexagonal architecture with as specified above doesn't have a domain layer.